Requirements for Home School GED

 GED Training Programs

 GED test preparation programs are widely available at most community, technical and vocational schools through continuing education or adult education divisions.
 Programs are available in traditional, classroom-based formats, as well as online and other home study formats, and are generally offered at little or no cost.
-The GED test was created by the American Council on Education (ACE), which provides information about GED training programs and testing sites located by zip code (www.acenet.edu).
+The GED test was created by the American Council on Education (ACE) and Pearson Vue, which provide information about GED training programs and testing sites located by zip code.
 Although preparation programs for the GED are offered remotely, the exam must be taken at stipulated locations.

 Online GED Prep Courses